JTYKolesar/post-install-config/README.md

 <img src="https://i.imgur.com/Uoji0y5.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-_Next, we'll move onto creating a Team._
+_Next, we'll move onto creating a Team._ <br>
+_"Teams allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter."_
 - Currently in the Agents tab, click on the "Teams" category.
 - Click "Add New Team".
 <p align=center>